How to read candlestick charts

 - Select any market to view its candlestick chart

-- Buy or sell the market with CFDs or spread bets
+- Buy or sell the market

 This report is intended for general circulation only.
 It should not be construed as a recommendation, or an offer (or solicitation of an offer) to buy or sell any financial products.
 The information provided does not take into account your specific investment objectives, financial situation or particular needs.
 Before you act on any recommendation that may be contained in this report, independent advice ought to be sought from a financial adviser regarding the suitability of the investment product, taking into account your specific investment objectives, financial situation or particular needs.